-The country’s legal minimum wage, for formal businesses, is divided into the four sectors listed above.
-However, the minimum wage might be even lower in the informal sector.
+El Salvador’s minimum wage or legal minimum wage for formal businesses is divided into the four sectors listed above.
+However, El Salvador’s minimum wage might be even lower in the informal sector.

 The country has a large number of businesses that operate informally; therefore, keeping accurate records of information such as how much they pay their employees or how many days or hours they work is challenging to do.

-Minimum wage in El Salvador by individual sectors.
+Minimum wage in El Salvador in 2020 by individual sectors.

 |Commerce and services||$304.17||$3,650.04|